iElric/Cupid/REPORT.md

   matches chat page.
 Users can chat with their matches in our application.
 The message is sent from the sender to the receiver with real time updates.
-What’s more, a notification will be sent when two users become a match
+What’s more, a notification will be sent when a user has received a message or two users become a match.
+We can add more even to notify if we want.
 * We build our app entirely as a Single Page Application with Redux and React-Router.